Missing Interviews True Crime Garage /// Part 1

 they somehow believed that was connected to this guy up in New Jersey.

 And yes, he's a horrible person, but none of that matters.
+All that matters is can we put him in the area?

-You know, whether that's him driving a
+at the time she goes missing you know whether that's him driving a

-tandem car or whether she was supposed to meet him in a certain location or was he there a week prior to her going missing?
+a tandem car or whether she was supposed to meet him in a certain location or was he there a week prior to her going missing?

-If we can't put him in that location, then whatever character assassination we want to do on the guy won't matter.
+If we can't put him in that location, then whatever character assassination we want to do on the guy won't matter,

+if that makes any sense.
 No, it totally makes sense.

-You actually are almost quoting uh former u.s marshal art roderick there because his whole thing when he was investigating with the family was
+former U.S. Marshal Art Roderick there because his whole thing when he was investigating with the family was

 And we'll be right back after a quick word from our sponsors.